-Review calls-for-service entered on Versadex to ensure quality control;
+• Review calls for service entered on Versadex to ensure quality control;

-- Provide direct assistance to seniors and vulnerable adults, and/or their family members, who require advice or guidance with specific police-related issues or concerns, as well as emotional support and referrals to outside agencies to assist the elderly; - Provide agency partners with support via information exchange, teleconferences, and assistance with visits where the senior or vulnerable person is being evaluated; - Evaluate police response on a regular basis with regards to calls-for-service to ensure appropriate referrals to collateral services; - Determine police response in relation to the Adequacy and Policing Standards and to General Order 165.08 to ensure compliance; - The Officer-In-Charge of the CFU is available to members of the community and community agencies/groups who have comments or concerns regarding the Service's response to elder or vulnerable adult issues; - Members of the CFU regularly conduct presentations for various community groups covering a wide range of fraud-related topics.
-Due to the COVID-19 pandemic, members of CFU did not conduct any such presentations in 2022; - When appropriate, the Officer-in-Charge of the CFU issues fraud alerts and media releases in an effort to educate the citizens of Niagara in the hopes of reducing the number of victims and heightening community awareness to emerging fraud-related scams.
+- Provide direct assistance to seniors and vulnerable adults, and/or their family members, who require advice or guidance with specific police-related issues or concerns, as well as emotional support and referrals to outside agencies to assist the elderly; - Provide agency partners with support via information exchange, teleconferences, and assistance with visits where the senior or vulnerable person is being evaluated; - Evaluate police response on a regular basis with regards to calls for service to ensure appropriate referrals to collateral services; - Determine police response in relation to Adequate and Effective Policing and to GO 165.08 to ensure compliance; - The Officer in Charge (OIC) of the CFU is available to members of the community and community agencies/groups who have comments or concerns regarding the Service's response to elder or vulnerable adult issues; - Members of the CFU regularly conduct fraud awareness/information sessions at events across the Niagara Region.
+In 2024, 11 presentations were conducted at community events, retirement centers, and church groups; and - When appropriate, the OIC of the CFU issues fraud alerts and media releases in an effort to educate the citizens of Niagara in the hopes of reducing the number of victims and heightening community awareness to emerging fraud-related scams.